-a) Less than Significant Impact with Mitigation.
-The results of the search of the Sacred Lands File by the NAHC did not indicate the presence of any Native American cultural resources within the Project area.
-Adherence to mitigation measures TCR-1 and TCR-2 will reduce any impacts to tribal cultural resources to a less than significant level.

-b) Less than Significant Impact with Mitigation.
-The project proponent shall consider the significance of any possible resource to a California Native American tribe.
-With required mitigation and/or monitoring requested by tribes with ancestral interest in the project area, the impact will be reduced to a less than significant level.
+- Less than Significant Impact with Mitigation.
+The results of the search of the a) Sacred Lands File by the NAHC did not indicate the presence of any Native American cultural resources within the Project area.
+Nonetheless, adherence to mitigation measures TCR-1 and TCR-2 will reduce any impacts to tribal cultural resources to a less than significant level. - Less than Significant Impact with Mitigation.
+The project proponent shall consider b) the significance of any possible resource to a California Native American tribe.
+With required mitigation and/or monitoring requested by tribes with ancestral interest in the project area, as noted below, the impact will be reduced to a less than significant level.